Argon compounds: ArH4

-ArO and ArO_{6}
+ArO and ArO6

 Oxygen and argon under pressure at room temperature form several different alloys with different crystal structures.
 Argon atoms and oxygen molecules are similar in size, so that a greater range of miscibility occurs compared to other gas mixtures.
 Solid argon can dissolve up to 5% oxygen without changing structure.
 Below 50% oxygen a hexagonal close packed phase exists.
-This is stable from about 3GPa to 8.5 GPa.
+This is stable from about 3 to 8.5 GPa.
 Typical formula is ArO.
 With more oxygen between 5.5 and 7 GPa, a cubic Pm3n structure exists, but under higher pressure it changes to a I2d space group form.
 With more than 8.5 GPa these alloys separate to solid argon and ε-oxygen.
 The cubic structure has a unit cell edge of 5.7828 Å at 6.9 GPa.
-The representative formula is Ar(O_{2})_{3}.
+The representative formula is Ar(O2)3.

-ArHe_{2}
+ArHe2

-Using density-functional theory ArHe_{2} is predicted to exist with the MgCu_{2} Laves phase structure at high pressures below 13.8 GPa.
-Above 13.8 GPa it transforms to AlB_{2} structure.
+Using density-functional theory ArHe2 is predicted to exist with the MgCu2 Laves phase structure at high pressures below 13.8 GPa.
+Above 13.8 GPa it transforms to AlB2 structure.